Kids on the way? Here’s how to stock your goat kidding kit and be prepared for kidding season, including a full list of supplies!

 - Flashlight and headlamps

-- Suction Bulb (probably won’t need, but is helpful if you ever have to clear nasal passages)
+- Suction Bulb (just in case you ever have to clear nasal passages)

-- 7% Iodine Solution or Chlorohexidine solution (for dipping umbilical cord)
+- 7% Iodine Solution, Chlorohexidine solution or Navel Spray solution (for dipping umbilical cord) (buy it here)

 - Small Container (to dip umbilical cord in)